VAMDC/Standards/doc/source/dictionary/auto/restrictables.rst

 -------------------------------------------------------------------

-Nuclear spin isomer (symetry) of a molecular state.
+Nuclear spin isomer (symmetry) of a molecular state.
+Can take values like 'ortho','para','A','E','meta', etc.